How to Be Smart About Financial Aid

 Cameron: Know that you are investing in your future.
 But just like with any investment, invest wisely for maximum return.
 In other words, take what is needed to cover all educational expenses, but be careful not to over-borrow.
 Also, try to begin paying off your loans while in school.
 Doing this could potentially eliminate thousands of dollars in interest over the course of the loan.

 How can students best prepare themselves now, so they are not saddled with unnecessary debt in the future?

 Amanda: It’s never too soon to start looking for external scholarship opportunities.
 There could be several private or state scholarship opportunities available to you that can help reduce your tuition balance, so we recommend that students begin researching and applying for those opportunities as soon as they are able to do so.

 It would also be in the student’s best interest to start saving funds as soon as they are able.
 Any balance that could be covered out of pocket will potentially eliminate the need to take out loans for either their tuition balance or living expense purposes, thus making their debt lower upon graduation.

 What about institutional scholarships?

-Chad: It will always be in the student’s best interest to be proactive with their financial aid.
+Cameron: It will always be in the student’s best interest to be proactive with their financial aid.
 This includes applying for institutional scholarships.
 By applying early for institutional scholarships, students will be able to get a head start on figuring out what additional financial aid they may need in order to fully fund their upcoming educational expenses.